RabbitMQ - Technological watch

 Introduction

-In the realm of DevOps technologies, RabbitMQ stands out as a versatile and powerful tool for managing messaging within distributed systems.
+In the field of DevOps technologies, RabbitMQ stands out as a versatile and powerful tool for managing messaging within distributed systems.
 Developed as an open-source solution, RabbitMQ was crafted in Erlang by Ericsson, offering robustness and reliability.

 At its core, RabbitMQ functions as a message broker (akin to Kafka), facilitating communication between producers and consumers through queues.
 Employing a FIFO (First In, First Out) approach, messages are sequentially processed, ensuring orderly delivery from producer to consumer.